| Home | Important Dates | Claim Eligibility | Class Membership | Completing the Claim Form |

 cschaffer@lfsblaw.com

 Yes.
-To compensate them for work in this litigation, each Named Plaintiff in each of the actions covered by the Settlement (including cases consolidated in Multi-District Litigation, a roofing shingle action brought in Pennsylvania, and an action brought in Canada) will be paid an incentive payment provided the shingles that were the subject of their complaint were CertainTeed Organic Shingles.
-If the class representative was deposed, he or she will receive an incentive payment of US$5,000; if he or she was not deposed, the incentive payment will be US$2,500.
-CertainTeed will not be required to make more than one such incentive payment to any individual regardless of the number of his or her properties subject to this Settlement.
+To compensate them for work in this litigation, each Named Plaintiff in each of the actions covered by the Settlement (including cases consolidated in Multi-District Litigation, a roofing shingle action brought in Pennsylvania, and an action brought in Canada) has been paid an incentive payment provided the shingles that were the subject of their complaint were CertainTeed Organic Shingles.
+If the class representative was deposed, he or she received an incentive payment of US$5,000; if he or she was not deposed, the incentive payment was US$2,500.

 GETTING MORE INFORMATION